One-Pixel Shortcut: on the Learning Preference of Deep Neural Networks: Related Work

 \subsection{Adversarial attack and data poisoning}

-Adversarial examples are perturbed by small perturbations, which are indistinguishable from the original examples by human but can make DNNs give wrong predictions \cite{szegedy2014intriguing}.
+Adversarial examples are perturbed by small perturbations, which are indistinguishable from the original examples by humans but can make DNNs give wrong predictions \citep{szegedy2014intriguing}.
 Many different adversarial attacks are proposed in recent years.
-Generally, most adversarial attacks aim to perturb the whole image with a constrained intensity (usually bounded by $L_p$ norm), \emph{e.g.},PGD \cite{madry2018towards}, C\&W \cite{carlini2017towards} and Autoattack \cite{croce2020reliable}.
-Besides, there are also other methods which only perturb a small part of an image \cite{croce2019sparse, dong2020greedyfool} or even a single pixel \cite{su2019one}.
-The existence of adversarial examples indicates that DNNs do not sufficiently learn critical semantic information as our wish, but more or less depend on some nonrobust features.
+Generally, most adversarial attacks aim to perturb the whole image with a constrained intensity (usually bounded by $\ell_p$ norm), \emph{e.g.}, PGD \citep{madry2018towards}, C\&W \citep{carlini2017towards} and Autoattack \citep{croce2020reliable}.
+Besides, there are also other methods that only perturb a small part of an image (\cite{croce2019sparse, dong2020greedyfool}) or even a single pixel (\cite{su2019one}).
+The existence of adversarial examples and their transferability (\cite{chen2020universal}) indicates that DNNs do not sufficiently learn critical semantic information as we wish, but more or less depend on some non-robust features.

 Data poisoning aims to modify the training data in order to affect the performance of models.
-Usually, the poisoned examples are notably modified and take only a part of the whole dataset \cite{yang2017generative, koh2017understanding}.
+Usually, the poisoned examples are notably modified and take only a part of the whole dataset \citep{yang2017generative, koh2017understanding}.
 But those methods cannot degrade the performance of models to a low enough level, and the poisoned examples are easily distinguishable.
-Recently researchers have paid great attention to imperceptible poisoning which modifies examples slightly and does not damage their semantic information \cite{huang2020unlearnable, fowl2021adversarial, huang2020metapoison, doan2021lira, geiping2020witches}.
-Fowl \emph{et al.} \cite{fowl2021adversarial} use adversarial perturbations which contain information of wrong labels to poison the training data, which is equivalent to random label fitting.
-On the contrary, Huang \emph{et al.} \cite{huang2020unlearnable} attack the training examples inversely, \emph{i.e.},using error-minimizing perturbation, to craft unlearnable examples.
+Recently researchers have paid great attention to imperceptible poisoning which modifies examples slightly and does not damage their semantic information \citep{huang2020unlearnable, fowl2021adversarial, huang2020metapoison, doan2021lira, geiping2020witches, chen2022self}. \citet{fowl2021adversarial} uses adversarial perturbations which contain information of wrong labels to poison the training data, which is equivalent to random label fitting.
+On the contrary, \citet{huang2020unlearnable} attack the training examples inversely, \emph{i.e.}, using error-minimizing perturbation, to craft unlearnable examples.